Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 September 2025 00.22.18 UTC
+- WIB: Senin, 22 September 2025 01.33.34 UTC
-- WITA: Senin, 22 September 2025 01.22.18 UTC
+- WITA: Senin, 22 September 2025 02.33.34 UTC
-- WIT: Senin, 22 September 2025 02.22.18 UTC
+- WIT: Senin, 22 September 2025 03.33.34 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: inspirational
+Kategori: motivational